mgo-tec/ESP8266_EasyWebSocket_SPIFFS/README.md

 My Blog: https://www.mgo-tec.com
 # Change log:
+(1.50)
+Greatly improved handshake function composition.
+Added a function to GET Web articles by https (SSL).
+Along with that, include WiFiClientSecure.h.
+Significant improvement of sample sketch.
+Other minor fixes.

+-NEW Class-
+EWS_HandShake_main
+Get_Http_Req_Status
+EWS_https_Web_Get
+(Attention !: Consumes a lot of memory.)

 (1.49)
 Added a function to GET Web articles by https (SSL).
 Along with that, include WiFiClientSecure.h.